Baritone Ukulele? Brilliant! BUT here’s what you need to know before making a choice.

 If you’ve played the guitar before switching to a baritone, you’ll be delighted to know that forming chords on the baritone uke is the same as a guitar – only without the top 2 strings.
 So if you want to play a C chord, place your fingers as you normally would for the bottom 4 strings on a guitar, and simply ignore the top two that are missing!

-For our top of the line baritone ukulele, we went with the Cordoba 20BM.
-The 20BM comes has high quality Aquila Nylgut strings and a solid mahogany top, making it beautiful to look at.
+For our top of the line baritone ukulele, we went with the Cordoba 24B.
+The 24B comes has high quality Aquila Nylgut strings and a solid cedar top with spalted maple back and sides, making it beautiful to look at.
 The great news is, it sounds just as lovely!

 Best Baritone Ukulele Under $150